 Remember: Shipping & Handling Is Free

-She pushed aside the drooping tree limbs, creating a narrow path through the woods as she ran through the dense fog, desperate to reach the nearest open sand road.
+She pushed aside drooping tree limbs, creating a narrow path through the woods as she ran through the dense fog, desperate to reach the nearest open sand road.
 Her breath caught in her throat.
 She gasped and pushed forward, racing against time, eager to widen the space that separated her and the stranger chasing her.

 She’d first seen the man, a bushy salt and pepper beard covering the bottom of his face and a black and red bandana wrapped about his head, while she had been backing her class A recreational vehicle into a parking spot at New Jersey’s Whooten State Forest campground.